**USPS First Class Shipping Does NOT Include Insurance or Signature Confirmation**

 $672.95

+Here is a modified version of the V1SF swirl pot for the K20A, K20A2, K20A3, K20Z1 and K24A1 cylinder heads, where the pot has been moved back a bit so the added overflow lines up with a mounting point at the rear of the cylinder.
 Due to the additional weight...
 I strongly urge those of you that race competitively, NOT to chose this product!
-The product has been used in harsh environments but has had mixed results.
+The product has been used in harsh environments and has had mixed results.

-Like the V1SF, this swirl tank also starts with a beautifully machined 6061-T6 flange that incorporates the largest port possible within the OEM gaskets footprint, a 1/2" NPT water bypass port, and machined o-ring groove for the OEM gasket.
-You can choose to have a 1/8" NPT sensor port added directly to the top of the neck (near the logo) or the side (under the outlet) as well as configure the outlet for standard hose (1.25" OD) or -16 male flare.
+Like the V1SF, this swirl tank also starts with a beautifully machined billet 6061-T6 flange which incorporates the largest passage possible within the OEM gaskets footprint, a -8 ORB water bypass port, and a machined o-ring groove for the OEM gasket.
+You can choose to add a sensor port directly to the top of the flange (near the logo) or the side of the flange (under the outlet).
+The outlet itself can be configured for standard hose (1.25" OD) or -16 male flare.

-The hardware kit includes a 1/2" NPT to 5/8" water bypass hose fitting, a stainless hose clamp, a 1/2" NPT plug, two stainless M6 socket head bolts, and a Genuine Honda gasket.
-The tank is welded so that it sits level when bolted to an engine leaned back 15° (OEM position) for the traditional option and leaned forward 8° (intake side) for the gangster lean mount option.
-The intake cam sensor must be swapped out for the angled (points up) version found on the K24's.
+The hardware kit includes a -8 ORB to 11/16" water bypass hose fitting, a stainless hose clamp, two stainless M6 socket head bolts, and a Genuine Honda gasket.
+The tank is welded so that it sits level when bolted to an engine leaned back 15° (OEM position).
+The intake and exhaust cam sensors must be swapped out for the K24 cam sensor .

 Photo Courtesy of rhd_jay